 Embark Veterinary is focused on providing comprehensive results in an efficient manner.
 Did you know over 95% of breeders receive their results less than 21 days after we receive their DNA kits?
-Still, we encourage breeders to plan ahead and order kits as soon as they know how many puppies or potential breeding dogs they need to test because shipping delays, lost packages, and retesting due to low quality DNA sometimes happen.
-Waiting to order can cause undue stress if dams go into heat early or pups are getting ready for adoption before their results are ready.
-Luckily, Embark Veterinary DNA kits use a simple cheek swab with shelf life of over a year, so it’s safest to order kits six months to six weeks in advance.
+Still, we encourage breeders to plan ahead and order kits as soon as they know how many puppies or potential breeding dogs they need to test because shipping delays, lost packages, and retesting due to low-quality DNA sometimes happen.
+Waiting to order can cause undue stress if dams go into heat early or pups are getting ready for their new homes before their results are ready.
+Luckily, Embark Veterinary DNA kits use a simple cheek swab with a shelf life of more than a year, so it’s safest to order kits six months to six weeks in advance.

 Ordering Kits for Breeding Adults

 Knowing when breeding females are going into season can be a challenge even for the most experienced breeder.
 Depending on the breed, a dam typically goes into heat twice a year, but that frequency can be as little as once a year or even once every 18 months.
 In addition to scheduling pre-breeding wellness exams with a veterinarian, maiden dams need a number of health screenings and these include genetic health testing like that offered by Embark Veterinary.

 While some non-genetic health screenings (like hip x-rays), are age specific and must be done at certain times, prospective breeding dogs can receive genetic health testing at any time, including while they are still a puppy and being considered as a potential dog to keep for future breeding.
 See “Best Age to Test Puppies” below.
 Check out some of the benefits of testing breeding dogs for genetic health risks prior to breedings.